Robert-Anstett/terminally-online/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- State Politics
+- State Legislatures
-- Political Parties (Largely at the State Level)
+- Political Parties
 - League of Legends

 # Education to show in About widget